Hudson-1/Mods-and-Accessories/PFA  Rainbow Serial Bumper/readme.md

   <img src="Images/Bumper ISO.png" width="600">
 </p>

-This is a scaled-down version of the MapleLeafMakers bumper, designed for 1515 prints, specifically Tri-Zero/Pandoras Box/Hex-Zero.
+This is a scaled-down version of the MapleLeafMakers bumper, designed for 1515 printers, specifically Tri-Zero/Pandoras Box/Hex-Zero.
 This is a WIP, so print at your own risk!

 ## BOM